 8. The President and the Secretary shall each be an ex officio member of all Sub-Committees.

-9. At all meetings of the Club or of the Committee the President or in his absence the Vice President shall take the Chair, and failing both of these the meeting shall elect a Chairman.
+9. At all meetings of the Club or of the Committee the President or in their absence the Vice President shall take the Chair, and failing both of these the meeting shall elect a Chair.
 At any Sub-Committee meeting the Convenor shall take the Chair.

-10. The Chairman shall have a deliberate and in the case of equality a casting vote at all meetings of the Club, the Committee or any Sub-Committee.
+10. The Chair shall have a deliberate and in the case of equality a casting vote at all meetings of the Club, the Committee or any Sub-Committee.

-11. The Secretary shall keep a minute book in which (s)he shall regularly record full and correct minutes of all proceedings at meetings of the Club and the Committee thereof, such minutes to be available to the following club or Committee meeting respectively.
+11. The Secretary shall keep a file of minutes (which may be online) in which (s)he shall regularly record full and correct minutes of all proceedings at meetings of the Club and the Committee thereof, such minutes to be available to the following club or Committee meeting respectively.
 The Treasurer shall receive and disburse all monies due to or owed by the Club, keep correct accounts and books showing the financial affairs and intromissions of the club.

 12. All monies received by the Treasurer shall be lodged in the name of the Club in a bank, building society, trust or fund or such other bank as may be fixed by the Committee, and all cheques shall be signed by both the Treasurer and President.